laninsky/bats_and_rats/fastsimcoal2_optimising/README.md

 ```
 If "Likelihood still increasing, keep going" is the case, we will also generate a new est file based on the parameter estimates across the previous 50 runs, copy over the files, and keep going (e.g. create a `3` folder, and then a `4` folder if still getting the same message etc etc):
 ```
+# For two population scenarios
 Rscript generate_new_est.R

+# For the single population scenario
+Rscript generate_new_est_singleton.R
 ```
 If "No further increase in likelihood detected.
 Safe to stop" is the case, we need to compare to the `.est` folder of the initial run (e.g. folder `1`), to make sure that the parameter estimates for the replicate with the highest likelihood were not within two orders of magnitude of the low end of the initial search range distribution, or exceeded the upper end of the initial search range (to make sure our search range isn't potentially constraining our results).
 Tweak the paths to the relevant folder and run in the parent folder:
 ```